zs0c131y/mini-projects/README.md

 ## QR Code Generator

 I generally made QR codes online, but the options are overwhelming - contacts, links, texts, and what not.
 I never had the use of so many sources at all.
 So to serve my purpose, I created a QR Code Generator using the "qrcode" package in Python to achieve the goal.
 This app takes links and texts to generate a QR Code -- much rather in the same way sans confusion.

+## Translator using "googletrans"

+A simple but effective translator that uses the "googletrans" py library to translate text into your target languages.
+A list of all target codes are available here: <https://pypi.org/project/googletrans/>